UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 - build the fulfillments elements
 - update relevant booking properties as described above.

+A fare provider will rarely provide real fulfillments as in the allocator is responsible to create the fulfillments of the combined offers.
+However the fare provider has the option to provide fulfillment parts (e.g. visual security elements,..) to be integrated by the allocator in the combined fulfillment.

 #### Error handling

 In the confirmation and fulfillment process, the following issues can arise: